Introduction

 Common examples of self-conscious images may include:

-• An image in mind of myself as looking hot, sweaty, flustered
+• An image in mind of myself as looking anxious, hot, blushing, flustered

 • An image of other people looking bored or stoney faced when I am talking